wp-plugins/email-post-changes/readme.txt

 The changes are emailed as a unified diff.
 If the email client supports HTML emails, the diff will be colorized.

-== Configuration ==
+== Installation ==

-Go to Settings -> Email Post Changes to set up what email addresses to use and for what post types you want change notifications.
+After uploading and activating the plugin, go to Settings -> Email Post Changes to set up the plugin.

+You can change what email addresses to use and for what post types you want change notifications.

 == Changelog ==